- How welcoming is the industry to people from outside the sector?

 Resilience is also something that can be taught and developed over time.
 Companies who embrace this type of training for their teams will find they have better coping skills to manage stress and pressure, are able to problem-solve at a faster pace and will be more intuitive and creative in their work.

-The full results of the research are being collated and will be published in due course and distributed by the Major Projects Association.
+The full results of the research have now been published by the Major Projects Association and the report is available to members here.
 If you wish to learn more about the research or how the Judgement Index assessment can be used by your projects team then please get in touch.

 There’s one thing to note… if your projects team is looking to progress and achieve; then resilience has to be the focus.